 The feedback we received from our regional communities and other stakeholders on the master plan options and the proposed changes to the current air noise boundaries for Queenstown Airport over the past 18 months has been helpful in informing our future development plans.
 We recognise that this work cannot be done in isolation and requires close and constructive engagement with a broad range of stakeholders, including our communities, business sector, airport communities, staff, shareholders, airline customers, government, and iwi.
 As we progress the master planning for Queenstown and Wanaka airports, we will continue these conversations and consider the outputs of other planning initiatives to ensure alignment.
-We will also continue to work closely with the airports in the broader region, including Invercargill and Dunedin airports, to explore joint opportunities in a broad range of areas, including health, safety and security; operations; sustainability; and supporting strategic regional tourism initiatives.
+We will also continue to work closely with the airports in the broader region, including Invercargill and Dunedin airports, to explore joint opportunities in the areas of health, safety and security, operations, sustainability, and supporting strategic regional tourism initiatives.

-Ultimately, we aim to bring the long-term planning for Queenstown and Wanaka airports together to present a dual airport model ("two airports, one airport company"), which will support and provide value to the communities we serve.
-This planning will establish a roadmap for future airport growth, including infrastructure development, noise planning and transport connectivity.
-It will also complement regional planning for transport, accommodation and other infrastructure developments and ensure alignment with QLDC's long-term vision and district-wide spatial planning processes.
+Ultimately, we aim to bring the long-term planning for Queenstown and Wanaka airports together to present a dual-airport proposition which will support and provide value to the communities we serve.
+This planning will establish a roadmap for sustainable airport growth, including infrastructure development, noise planning and transport connectivity.
+It will also complement regional planning for transport, accommodation and other infrastructure developments.

-With regard to transport connectivity, we continue to focus on airport-specific initiatives to enhance customer choice, such as using technology to create an innovative and stress-free carparking experience and providing infrastructure for electric vehicles to help reduce our carbon footprint.
-As an active member of the Regional Transport Governance Group, we are also working closely with QLDC, ORC and NZTA on short, medium and long-term solutions to improve regional transport connectivity and will continue to look at alternative transport options to help move our customers throughout the region.
-These include infrastructure, public transport, mass transit options, and demand management solutions that encourage a shift towards more environmentally-considerate transport modes and lower reliance on private vehicles.
+In the transport connectivity space, we continue to focus on airport-specific initiatives to enhance customer choice, such as using technology to create an innovative and stress-free carparking experience and providing infrastructure for electric vehicles to help reduce our carbon footprint.
+As an active member of the Regional Transport Governance Group, we are also working closely with QLDC, ORC and NZTA on short, medium and long-term solutions to improve regional transport connectivity.
+These include infrastructure, public transport, mass transit options, and demand management solutions that encourage a shift towards more sustainable transport modes and lower reliance on private vehicles.